 Some people are just social butterflies.
 They can move from conversation to conversation with ease and have no trouble introducing themselves to strangers.
-In fact, they’re the neighbors who bring baked goods to your door when you move in or ask how your day was while passing you on the stairwell.
+In fact, they’re the neighbors who bring baked goods to your door when you move in.
+Or they’re the ones who ask how your day was while passing you on the stairwell.
 Honestly, they’re good people.
 So naturally, when they start walking into your apartment unannounced or have the habit of hanging out for hours on end, asking them to leave is difficult.
 These are the neighbors that are so great, you can’t handle it anymore.

 Though the task might make you uncomfortable, ignoring everything will only last so long.
-The worst thing you can do is bottle up your frustration only to blow up at your neighbor later.
+The worst thing you can do is bottle up your frustration.
+And then blow up at your bad neighbor’s behavior later.